 Proton VPN's free tier is the only one here you can trust for regular use, funded by its paid plans rather than by selling your data.
 It's slower and won't stream, but for maps, messaging and browsing it's solid.
 Windscribe's 10GB free plan is the backup if you want a data allowance instead.

-★ When you actually need a VPN while travelling
+When you actually need a VPN while traveling

 Most people don't need a VPN for "security" as much as the marketing suggests.
 HTTPS already encrypts the important stuff, so someone on the same network can see which sites you visit, not what you do on them.